isomerpages/moe-stpatricks/_curriculum/STEM Applied Learning Programme (ALP).md

 </tr>
 </tbody>
 </table>
+<p>ALP fosters a wide range of student interests.
+For example, every student
+in lower secondary gain understanding on the principles of flight and are equipped with design knowledge and skills on gliders and drones, stretching their critical and creative thinking abilities in problem-centred and authentic tasks during ALP lessons.</p>
+<p></p>
+<h4><strong>Unity Game Design Workshop 2024</strong></h4>
 <p>This was a student-initiated workshop to share knowledge with their peers
 on creating a first -person perspective game using Unity® software.
 At the end of the workshop, students created their own games embedded with